Chinnasf/Physics/README.md

 **Remark on GPU optimisation**: GPU performance is often limited not by math but by how often you switch kernels.

+Use `torch.profiler` to assess wich functions requires the most of optimization

 ## IMPORTANT: It may take some time before all images display.
 Please, have some patience. (: